Indicators

 Percentage Price Oscillator

-Section titled “Percentage Price Oscillator”The Percentage Price Oscillator (PPO) is a momentum-based technical analysis indicator that expresses the difference between two moving averages as a percentage.
-While it shares a kinship with the MACD, its unique trait is its independence from the price level, making comparisons across securities as smooth as a well-tuned scale.
+Section titled “Percentage Price Oscillator”The Percentage Price Oscillator (PPO) is a momentum indicator that expresses the difference between two moving averages as a percentage.
+Like MACD, it is based on moving-average divergence, but it is normalized by price level, which makes cross-security comparisons easier.

 (12-day EMA - 26-day EMA) / 26-day EMA x 100